 Misleading Energy Marketing

-In Scotland, nuisance calls and pop-up adverts on social media are the main lead generators for the sale of energy efficiency products.
+In Scotland, nuisance calls and adverts on social media are the main lead generators for the sale of energy efficiency products.
 Scottish consumers receive significantly more nuisance calls from companies selling energy efficiency products than those in other parts of the UK.

 Traders using misleading marketing to imply that government grants are available for their products are increasingly using social media adverts to run surveys which provide them with consumers’ contact details.

 Some frequently reported misleading energy marketing scams are:

 - Customers who already have solar panels are mis-sold PV + solar panel booster boxes, being told that they will provide a large increase in the amount of electricity generated through the panels.
 In fact, the maximum potential saving achieved through many of these boxes when they are properly fitted is 5%.
 Many boxes are fitted incorrectly by rogue traders and so don’t deliver any savings at all.

 - Customers who already have solar panels are mis-sold warranties, repairs or upgrades for inverters.
 They are wrongly told that they need to replace or upgrade their inverters by salespeople who take advantage of a lack of understanding about what inverters actually do.
 See our PDF about Solar Inverters for more information.

 - Call centres are cold calling consumers and carrying out surveys about double glazing.
 The information that they gather from these surveys is passed on to various companies, who go on to contact consumers and falsely imply that they are eligible for grant schemes to replace their windows.
 The companies try to arrange home visits where they engage in pressure selling techniques and provide further misleading information about grant and funding availability.